NSAPH-Data-Processing/us_census_time_series_extractor/README.md

 **Processing rules**

-To align with the aggregated nature of ACS estimates over 5-year periods, a specific processing rule is employed within the project.
-Each dataset generated from ACS data is internally tagged to a year that is 2 years prior.
-This tagging ensures that the data extracted in a given year corresponds to the ACS data collected 2 years later, providing consistency with the 5-year estimates.

-For instance, when extracting data for the year 2020 from the ACS, the data is tagged internally as ACS 2018.
-This alignment respects the fact that the 2020 5-year estimates encompass ACS data collected from January 1, 2016, through December 31, 2020.
-This approach enables accurate and meaningful analysis while considering the temporal aggregation inherent in ACS data reporting.
+ACS5 estimates represent estimates over 5-year periods, so how to map a single year to each value is not evident.
+Here we assign the last year of the 5-year period to the acs5 estimates.

 **American Community Survey 1-Year Data and Hispanic Variable**